The Gauss-Bonnet Formula for Harmonic Surfaces: Introduction

 \end{example}

-Observe that while in the domain the end looks like a punctured disk, the Riemannian metric of the surface does not need to be conformally equivalent to a punctured disk:
+Observe that while in the domain the end looks like a punctured disk, the Riemannian metric of the surface induced from $\R^3$ does not need to be conformally equivalent to a punctured disk: